 For current availability and application for these free gifts for breast canver patients, please visit this link: https://lumptolaughter.kindful.com/register/hope-package-request-2015.

 BreastRecon USA has a free breast reconstruction planner with tips to manage a speedy recovery.

 It’s an essential, practical download that will help you in getting and staying organized during treatment and beyond.

 You can find the link to download this free breast reconstruction planner on their website here on this page: http://www.breastreconusa.org/education/breast-reconstruction-recovery/

 The Assistance Fund provides help obtaining free medications for certain diseases, one of which is breast cancer.

 If you have been diagnosed with breast cancer and are having trouble affording your medications, please give this free prescription drug program a try.

 For complete program information, eligibility, and an online application, please visit the Assistance Fund’s website here https://tafcares.org/patients/apply/ or, if you prefer, you may call (855) 845-3663 for free help over the phone.

-These are just a few of the breast cancer freebies from service providers who can help you during your breast cancer journey but many, many more are available to you and all at no cost.
+These are just a few of the breast cancer free programs from service providers who can help you during your breast cancer journey but many, many more are available to you and all at no cost.
 We maintain hundreds of listings on everything from free financial help, to peer and pro support to no-cost transportation, to vacations, grants and free care packages for all cancer patients.
 Help is available; you do not have to go it alone.
 Please browse all of our free resources and get the help you need today.
-If you know of a program or service that would help our readers, please get in touch here to tell us all about it.
+If you know of a program or service that offers free gifts for breast cancer patients, please get in touch here to tell us all about it.